carlosperate/ArduinoCore-Template/README.md

   Arduino Core.
 They contain a hello world program, compiled to a wide range of platforms to show how to integrate custom tools the your Arduino core.

+## Files

+- `boards.txt`: Defines the Arduino boards for this core.
+- `platform.txt`: Defines how to use the tooling to build with this core.

 ## Arduino IDE minimum version